-PROXY STATEMENT FOR THE 2014 ANNUAL MEETING OF STOCKHOLDERS
+PROXY STATEMENT FOR THE 2017 ANNUAL MEETING OF STOCKHOLDERS

-TO BE HELD ON MONDAY, JUNE 9, 2014
+TO BE HELD ON THURSDAY, JUNE 15, 2017

-The board of directors of Karyopharm Therapeutics Inc. is soliciting the enclosed proxy for use at the annual meeting of stockholders to be held at the offices of Wilmer Cutler Pickering Hale and Dorr LLP, 60 State Street, Boston, Massachusetts 02109, on June 9, 2014 at 10:00 a.m., local time.
+The board of directors of Karyopharm Therapeutics Inc. (which we also refer to as "Karyopharm" or "the Company") is soliciting proxies for use at the 2017 annual meeting of stockholders, or the Annual Meeting, to be held at the Sheraton Needham Hotel, 100 Cabot Street, Needham, Massachusetts 02494, on June 15, 2017 at 8:00 a.m., Eastern time.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on June 9, 2014:
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be Held on June 15, 2017:

-This proxy statement and our annual report are available electronically at www.edocumentview.com/KPTI.
+This proxy statement and our annual report are available electronically at www.proxyvote.com.

-On April 28, 2014, we mailed a Notice of Internet Availability of Proxy Materials to our stockholders (other than those who previously requested electronic or paper delivery of proxy materials), directing stockholders to a website where they can access our proxy materials, including this proxy statement and our annual report on Form 10-K, and view instructions on how to vote online or by telephone.
-If you would prefer to receive a paper copy of our proxy materials, please follow the instructions included in the Notice of Internet Availability of Proxy Materials.
+On or about April 28, 2017, we began mailing a Notice of Internet Availability of Proxy Materials, or Notice, to our stockholders (other than those who previously requested electronic or paper delivery of proxy materials), directing stockholders to a website where they can access our proxy materials, including this proxy statement and our Annual Report on Form 10-K, and view instructions on how to vote online or by telephone.
+If you would prefer to receive a paper copy of our proxy materials, please follow the instructions included in the Notice.
 If you have previously elected to receive our proxy materials electronically, you will continue to receive access to those materials via e-mail unless you elect otherwise.